Commutators of random matrices from the unitary and orthogonal groups: Orthogonal Group

 We found this problem to be tractable only under the assumption that $\vec{i}$ and $\vec{j}$ do not contain repeated elements.
 This means that the diagram of the matching $\pi$ only has vertical lines and can be represented by a permutation in $S_n$.
-This in turn implies that the diagrams of $\sigma,\beta,\tau,\alpha$ all consist exclusively of vertical lines and can all be represented by permutations in $S_n$, in which case the number of loops is zero for all the joinings.
+This in turn implies that the diagrams of $\sigma,\beta,\tau,\alpha$ all consist exclusively of vertical lines and can all be represented by permutations in $S_n$ (they are permutational).
+In this case the number of loops is zero for all the joinings.